Nazek-Altayeb/fun-times/README.md

 - As a logged in user, I can follow a pupil or a teacher so i can see their adventures.

 ### **Epic 3 - Customizations**
-- Customize cards dimentions (sign in card, post card, comment card, followers card)
+- Customize cards dimentions (sign in card, post card, comment card, followers card).
-- adjust colors of (links, borders, cards shadow, fonts, icons) by using  [these colors](#colour-scheme).
+- Adjust colors of (links, borders, cards shadow, fonts, icons) by using  [these colors](#colour-scheme).
+- Extend the profile model, add new fields (age, activity, favourite_hobby, visited_city).

 ### **Target Audience**
 - Storytellers  who enjoy sharing their fun times experience.